 |Hellens Early||Eating / Cooking||Mid||D||C,D|

 For two pear trees to cross-pollinate each other, the flowers of both trees need to be open at the same time.
 The pollination groups above refer to each tree's flowering period.
-Because the flowering periods overlap, trees in each of the 3 groups can cross-pollinate trees in their group and groups next to them.
+Because the flowering periods overlap, trees can cross-pollinate trees in their group and the one or two groups next to them.

 Flowering Dates vs Harvest Dates:

 Your pear tree's flowering group is not connected with the date when the fruit ripens.

 You will notice that all the early and late cropping pear trees are in the mid season flowering group, while all the early and late flowering trees crop in the main season.

 Self Fertile Pear Trees:

-Pears aren't very good at pollinating themselves, and in our opinion, only Conference and Concorde are as good as truly self-fertile, while trees such as Louise Bonne of Jersey trees are partially self-fertile, which means they will carry some fruit without another variety to pollinate them, but their crops will be much larger if there is.
+Pears aren't very good at pollinating themselves, and in our opinion, only Conference and Concorde are "as good as truly self-fertile".
+Trees like Louise Bonne of Jersey are partially self-fertile, which means they will carry some half-decent fruit without another variety to pollinate them, but their crops will be better in every way if there is.

-Not all is lost if you do not have room for two pear trees, the likelihood is that bees, who fly enormous distances on their pollen "collection" rounds.
-As long as a neighbour within a few gardens has a compatible pear (which includes ornamental pears).
+If you do not have room for two pear trees, the likelihood is that bees, who fly enormous distances on their rounds, will bring pollen from a neighbour within a few miles who has a compatible pear (which includes ornamental pears).
 However, it is better to add at least one cordon, in a pot if necessary, as a pollination partner, if you have any doubts.